ransomfeed/cyber-news/readme.md

 * 📅 Dates are automatically normalized to ISO 8601 format (UTC)
 * 🔁 Deduplication and GUID-based handling of entries
 * 💡 Designed to be lightweight and easily extendable
+* ✅ The database is created directly by the importer.py on first run

 ## 📁 Files in this repository